 Monaview elementary is a school that practices positive behavior interventions and supports (PBIS).
-In addition to our PBIS program, Monaview has had a successful third year implementing a character education program inspired from Stephen Covey's The Leader in Me.
+In addition to our PBIS program, Monaview has had a successful year implementing a character education program inspired from Stephen Covey's The Leader in Me.
 The program is executed by the school counselor with support and collaboration from all teachers and staff.
 This year, the Seven Habits of Happy Kids have continued to be taught in a developmentally appropriate way to primary grades while additional life skills in conjunction with the Seven Habits have been taught to intermediate grades.
 During October, we participated in Red Ribbon Week and Character Counts Week.
-During this week, students celebrated their strong character and desire to stay drug free with dress up days, a pledge to stay drug free, and by participating in daily character challenges.
-Monaview hosted a Career Day in which professionals from around the community came to speak to students about their careers and goal setting and character building were emphasized.
-We celebrated a school-wide Random Acts of Kindness Week where students and staff were given ideas and challenges to spread kindness throughout.
-Monaview's students are held to a high standard of character, and it is our belief that fostering strong character within our students is essential to their well-being now and later.
+During this special week, students celebrated their strong character and desire to stay drug free with dress up days, a pledge to stay drug free, and by participating in daily character challenges.
+We celebrated a school-wide Random Acts of Kindness Week where students and staff were given ideas and challenges to spread kindness throughout the building.
+Monaview's students are held to a high standard of character, and it is our belief that fostering strong character within our students is an integral part of being a 21st century learner.